|The Probability Abacus|

 SUMMARY: We will describe how to count in the discrete measurement space in terms of P(E) = 1 events.
 Our Abacus counts only P(E) = 1 events.

 What we have been trying to do is to describe a given system without having to use the traditional coordinate frames, such as Cartesian, Spherical, or Cylindrical.
 We suspect that origin is not accurately measurable due to the observer's limitations.
 And therefore we introduced a discrete measurement space based on an observer's capacity.
-You may also think of it as an introduction of a minimum quantum (observer1-observer2), whose value is based on the maximum of the observer's capacity.
+One may also think of it as an introduction of a minimum quantum (observer1-observer2), whose value is based on the maximum of the observer's capacity.
 What does this quantum mean we do not know yet.

-We have established the origin in the discrete measurement space.
+We have established the origin in the discrete measurement space, we called j-space*.
 Then we should be very specific how the count is progressed from the origin or “zero”, based on an established criterion.
-We define the criterion for progression of the count as P(E) = 1 or PE1 event, where P(E) = 1 implies that the probability P(E) of an event E taking place is equal to 1.
+We define the criterion for progression of the count as P(E) = 1 or PE1 event, where P(E) = 1 implies that the probability P(E) of an event E taking place, is equal to 1.
 Only when a PE1 measurement is completed by an observer we should progress the count to next integer, i.e. "0" a PE1 event, is incremented to "1" which has to be another PE1 event.
 We can not increment the count from a PE1 event to a PE<1 event.

 Therefore we have two important considerations before the description of a system is developed, first we have to define the conditions leading to establishment of the origin and then we have to increment the count based on PE1 events only**.

 The Bug Measures a Circle

 Within the discrete measurement space we have to appreciate the importance of a PE1 measurement.
 An example of such case will be the determination of a circle by two observers of different capacities, one is a bug constrained to crawl on the circumference of the circle and making measurements and other is a human.